FFW-Baudenbach/FE2_Monitoring/README.md

 # FE2_Monitoring

-The purpose of this Java based tool is to monitor the infrastructure of our local fire department, especially the Alamos FE2-System.
+The purpose of this dockerized Java SpringBoot application is to monitor the infrastructure of our local fire department, especially the [Alamos FE2](https://www.alamos-gmbh.com/service/fe2/)-System.
+But also specialties like if the printer paper tray is open are checked.
-It checks infrastructure via Ping, HTTP and APIs.
+The checks are done via Ping, HTTP(S) calls and concrete API usages.
 If an error occurred, a [Pushover](https://pushover.net/) message is sent.
+As well, after recovering, another notice is sent.
+In case everything is down including this monitoring app, we can rely on the external monitoring of Alamos itself.

 ## Implemented Checks
 (this is also an example output on console and in pushover message)